 As biomedical tools and technologies rapidly improve, researchers are producing and analyzing an ever-expanding amount of complex biological data called ‘Big Data’.
 As one component of the NIH-wide strategy, the Common Fund is supporting the Big Data to Knowledge (BD2K) program, which aims to facilitate broad use of biomedical big data, develop and disseminate analysis methods and software, enhance training for disciplines relevant for large-scale data analysis, and establish centers of excellence for biomedical big data.

 BD2K Mission Statement

-Overall, the focus of the BD2K initiative is the development of innovative and transforming approaches as well as tools for making Big Data and data science a more prominent component of biomedical research.
+Overall, the focus of the BD2K program is to support the research and development of innovative and transformative approaches and tools to maximize the integration of Big Data and data science into biomedical research.

 New Funding Opportunity to Support Meetings of Data Science Related Organizations.
 The NIH Big Data to Knowledge initiative announced a funding opportunity to support scientific meetings convened by data science related organizations focused on biomedical data science.
 Applications are due December 15, 2016.
 Read the funding opportunity announcement.